vindk8d/agent-tobi-rag/README.md

 ## Key Features
 - Unified conversational interface for salespeople (Telegram)
-- Web dashboard for admins to manage data sources and documents
+- Web dashboard for admins to manage document uploads
-- Scrapes and indexes websites and documents (PDF, Word, etc.)
+- Document processing and indexing (PDF, Word, etc.)
 - Real-time, semantic search using OpenAI embeddings
 - Daily automated data refresh
 - Conversation history and proactive suggestions
 - Source attribution and conflict detection
 - Monitoring and logging (LangSmith, Supabase)

+**Note:** Website scraping functionality has been deprioritized due to the complexity of gathering relevant data from websites, HTML/JS parsing challenges, and the need for complex scraping methodologies.
+The system focuses on document upload as the primary data source.

 ## Goals
 - Reduce information retrieval time for salespeople